alfonsodelavega/modiff/org.eclipse.epsilon.modiff.demo/slides/munidiff.md

 # Graphical diff

-The *job1* job moves from Alice's queue to Bob's
+The *job1* job has moved from Alice's queue to Bob's

 ![](fig/repairshop-diff.svg)